 By Lois Harris

-Bacteriophage biocontrols have been approved for use and are commercially available in many countries, including the U.S., Canada, E.U.
-Israel, Switzerland, Australia and New Zealand.
-Most are water-based, free of chemicals and preservatives and are not genetically modified.
-But how do they stack up against standard antimicrobial processes like pasteurization, irradiation, chemical disinfectants and high pressure processing (HPP)?
+Bacteriophage-based products have been approved for use in food applications and are increasingly commercially available in many countries, including the U.S., Canada, and Israel.
+Most of these phage products are water-based concentrates, free of chemicals and preservatives, and are not genetically modified.
+But how do they stack up against standard antimicrobial processes like pasteurization, irradiation, chemical disinfectants and high-pressure processing (HPP)?